Meggin/amphtml/extensions/amp-brightcove/amp-brightcove.md

     data-embed="default"
     data-video-id="1234"
     layout="responsive"
+    width="480"
-    width="480" height="270">
+    height="270">
 </amp-brightcove>
 ```

-The width and height will determine the aspect ratio of the player embed in responsive layouts.
+The `width` and `height` attributes determine the aspect ratio of the player embedded in responsive layouts.

 #### Attributes

 **data-account**

-The Brightcove Video Cloud or Perform account id.
+The Brightcove Video Cloud or Perform account ID.

 **data-player** or **data-player-id**

-The Brightcove player id.
+The Brightcove player ID.
 This is a GUID, shortid or "default".
 The default value is "default".

 `data-player` is preferred. `data-player-id` is also supported for backwards-compatibility.

 **data-embed**

-The Brightcove player id.
+The Brightcove player ID.
 This is a GUID or "default".
 The default value and most common value is "default".

 **data-video-id**

-The Video Cloud video id.
+The Video Cloud video ID.
 Most Video Cloud players will need this.

 This is not used for Perform players by default; use it if you have added a plugin that expects a `videoId` param in the query string.

 **data-playlist-id**

-The Video Cloud playlist id.
-For AMP HTML uses a video id will normally be used instead.
+The Video Cloud playlist ID.
+For AMP HTML uses a video ID will normally be used instead.
 If both a playlist and a video are specified, the playlist takes precedence.

 This is not used for Perform players by default; use it if you have added a plugin that expects a `playlistId` param in the query string.